revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 - A. Abstract class must override all the methods of an interface
 - B. Abstract class must override all the abstract methods of an Interface.
-- C. It is not mandatory for the abstract class to override all the methods of the interface.
+- C. The abstract class does not need to override all the methods of the interface.
 - D. None of the above.

 <details> <summary><b>Show Answer</b></summary>
 C
 <details><summary><b>Explanation</b></summary>

-> normally when a class doesnt implement all the abstract methods of an interface it leads to an compilation error, this can be avoided by declaring the class abstract, because and abstract method can have unimplemented methods.
+> normally when a class doesn't implement all the abstract methods of an interface it leads to a compilation error, this can be avoided by declaring the class abstract because an abstract method can have unimplemented methods.

 </details>

 </details>

 ---

-7. Is it posssible to create an object for abstract class?
+7. Is it possible to create an object for an abstract class?

 <details> <summary><b>Show Answer</b></summary>

-> No, abstract class can not be initialized as it contains incomplete methods( abstract methods or methods with no imolementation).
+> No, the abstract class can not be initialized as it contains incomplete methods( abstract methods or methods with no implementation).
-> One way to create an object for an abstract class is use an Anonymous inner class.
+> One way to create an object for an abstract class is using an Anonymous inner class.

 </details>